 There is nothing like that first view of the Manhattan skyline.
 Nothing can prepare you for it.
 Not even the dozens of times you have witnessed it in movies.
 And each time we visit New York, we can’t get enough of seeing it with our own eyes.
 Be it from Brooklyn Bridge Park or the Top of the Rock, Manhattan is a feast for the eyes.

-You know as well as we do that this small city (twice as small as London) boasts more groundbreaking and historic events than some entire countries.
-Many avid travelers like us might think that there is nothing new to uncover in New York City.
+New York may be a small city in area (50% smaller than London) but it boasts more groundbreaking and historic events than some entire countries.
+Plus, Many avid travelers might think that there is nothing new to uncover in New York City.
 But that’s not the case at all.